-If you are injured on the job in New Jersey, you have rights under the laws of the state.
-Your rights include compensation from your employer for past and future medical expenses, lost wages and pain and suffering.
+If you are injured on the job in New Jersey, your rights include compensation from your employer for past and future medical expenses, lost wages and pain and suffering.
 In order to promptly and properly receive compensation for your injury from your employer, there are several important initial steps that every injured employee should understand.

 The laws for work related injuries are found in the New Jersey Workers’ Compensation Act, N.J.S.A.
 34:15-1 et seq.
 This Act provides the exclusive remedy available to an employee injured on the job.
 The Act is also, by operation of law, written into every employment contract in New Jersey.